Penland Workshops Overview

 Workshops are the core of Penland’s educational program.

 Each summer, the school offers about 100 one- and two-week workshops in books and paper, clay, drawing and painting, glass, iron, metals, photography, printmaking and letterpress, textiles, wood, and other media.

-In the spring and fall, Penland has seven workshops that run for eight weeks.
+In the spring and fall, Penland has seven workshops that run for six to eight weeks.
 These long sessions, called Concentrations, are unlike anything else offered in craft: almost as long as a college semester with the focused intensity of the single-subject workshop.
 We also offer a few one-week workshops in the spring and fall.